FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
 2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
 4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
-##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
-##### ethip6-ip6scale2m-rnd
-1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
-2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
-4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
 ## ./ip6_tunnels
 ## ./l2
 ### intel-x710